HNCODE/HNCODE/README.md

     <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=HNCODE&layout=compact" />
   </a>
 </section>
-> I think that's enough even if I'm not good at programming!<br/>
+> Even if you are not good at programming, it is better to try.<br/>
+> Anything will be possible if you have the will to do it.<br/>

 <table>
     <thead>